We are e-bikes obsessed and may earn a commission if you buy something through our site. More…

 Bikes built with higher-grade components last longer before needing replacement parts or an upgrade.

 More money upfront will give a greater return on investment with less maintenance.
 Better bikes keep their resell value if you decide to upgrade down the road.
-Higher quality bikes also have lighter and stronger frames and are built with components which are stronger and will last longer.
-Yes, they cost more initially, but in exchange, you will get smoother shifting, quicker stops, more adjustability, and overall longer life for the bike.
+Higher quality bikes also have lighter and stronger frames and are built with components that are stronger and will last longer.
+Yes, they cost more initially, but in exchange, you will get smoother shifting, quicker stops, more adjustability, and an overall longer life for the bike.

 If you are already a cyclist and have been off the bike for a while, then you may want a little help up the hills.
 Riding bikes is fun and it can also be an intense workout.
 Having a motor, even a small one, can help reduce the pain of getting your legs back.
-One great feature of e-bikes it that you do not have to use the motor all the time.
+One great feature of e-bikes is that you do not have to use the motor all the time.